-The combined application of these advantages is expected to allow the intrinsic electronic noise component to be reduced to below the equivalent one photon level, leaving the signal and signal dependent noise components available to the user.
-This is achieved by reducing elements contributing
+The combined application of these advantages is expected to allow the intrinsic electronic noise component to be reduced to below the equivalent one-photon level, leaving the signal and signal dependent noise components

 Figures 8 to 14 illustrate the bandwidth of the CDS method (green trace) and compares this with the classical clamp and sample method (red trace) for given pixel rates of 70K to 1600K pixels / sec.
 In addition, the acceptance bandwidth of the proposed method (over sampling) is shown (blue trace).
 It can be seen that as pixel rates increase, the bandwidth that the CDS method 'sees' becomes more open with overall noise going up for a given noise density from the detector.
-In contrast, the proposed method functions as a filter which becomes sharper and with the side lobes occurring outside the limiting Nyquist bandwidth of the signal.
-Under these conditions, the proposed method 'sees' less bandwidth and hence the noise goes down for any given noise density.
+In contrast, the proposed method functions as a filter that becomes sharper and with the side lobes occurring outside the limiting Nyquist bandwidth of the signal.
+Under these conditions, the proposed method 'sees' less bandwidth and hence the noise goes down for a given noise density.

-The decrease of bandwidth associated with this 'over sampling' method is directly responsible for the reduction in noise seen by the acquisition process, In addition, the over sample method provides multiple data points for the same data point allowing further noise reduction to be obtained by averaging.
+The reduction of bandwidth associated with the 'over sampling' method is directly responsible for the reduction in noise seen in the acquisition process, In addition, the over sample method provides multiple data points for each sampled signal allowing further noise reduction to be obtained by averaging (or decimation).
 The additional noise reduction affects the white noise component which is cancelled by the root of the number of data points.
-Quantization error noise is improved proportionally by the number data points.
-This improvement is caused by the dither of the signal due to noise about its mean value.
+The number of data points improves quantization error noise proportionally.
+This improvement is affected by the dither of the signal due to noise about its mean value during sampling.
+This process effectively removes the dynamic non-linearity of the converter and improves the resolution of the measurement.

 Table 1 shows the predicted noise figures for the discussed readout schemes at different pixel rates.
-The noise values are scalars that when multiplied by the voltage equivelent of 1 electron at the detector output and divided by the noise voltage / root hertz of the detector will give values in electrons.
-The additional noise reductions applicable for the oversample method are not included in this table.
+The noise values are scalars that when multiplied by the voltage equivalent of 1 electron at the detector output and divided by the noise voltage / root hertz of the detector will give values in electrons.
+The additional noise reductions applicable for the over sample method are not included in this table (i.e. further reductions are possible using decimation and filtering functions aside from those calculated here).